-- 51. (1) Under section 4D.1 of Multilateral Instrument 11-102 Passport System, a principal regulator's revocation order has the effect of removing or limiting the prohibition or restriction on trading in each passport jurisdiction where the issuer is a reporting issuer, to the same extent as in the jurisdiction of the principal regulator. - (2) If the OSC has opted into the principal regulator's revocation order under section 49, the prohibition or restriction on trading in Ontario, referred to in section 20, is removed or limited to the same extent as in the jurisdiction of the principal regulator.
-The order of the principal regulator also evidences the OSC's decision.
+47. (1) Under section 2 of Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders, a principal regulator's revocation order has the effect of removing or limiting the prohibition or restriction on trading in each MI 11-103 jurisdiction where the issuer is a reporting issuer, to the same extent as in the jurisdiction of the principal regulator.
+The effect is the same in each jurisdiction that has a statutory reciprocal order provision except that the revocation order will have effect in these jurisdictions even where the issuer is not a reporting issuer.

-(3) If the OSC has opted out or is considered to have opted out of the principal regulator's revocation order under section 49, the prohibition or restriction on trading in Ontario referred to in section 20 continues to apply.
+- (2) If the OSC has opted into the principal regulator's revocation order under section 45, the prohibition or restriction on trading in Ontario, referred to in section 18, is removed or limited to the same extent as in the jurisdiction of the principal regulator.
+The order of the principal regulator also evidences the OSC's decision. - (3) If the OSC has opted out or is considered to have opted out of the principal regulator's revocation order under section 45, the prohibition or restriction on trading in Ontario referred to in section 18 continues to apply.